 By Oliver Peters

 Tim Miller (Deadpool) is at the helm to direct the tale.
 It’s roughly two decades after the time of T2, and a new Rev-9 machine has been sent from an alternate future to kill Dani Ramos (Natalia Reyes), an unsuspecting auto plant worker in Mexico.
 But the new future’s resistance has sent back Grace (Mackenzie Davis), an enhanced super-soldier, to combat the Rev-9 and save her.
-They cross paths with Connor, and the story sets off for a mad dash to the finale at Hoover Dam.
+They cross paths with Connor, and the story sets off on a mad dash to the finale at Hoover Dam.

-Miller brought back much of his Deadpool team, including his VFX shop Blur, DP Ken Seng, and editor Julian Clarke.
+Miller brought back much of his Deadpool team, including his VFX shop Blur, DP Ken Seng and editor Julian Clarke.
 This is also the second pairing of Miller and Clarke with Adobe.
 Both Deadpool and Terminator: Dark Fate were edited using Premiere Pro.
 In fact, Adobe was also happy to tie in with the film’s promotion through its own #CreateYourFate trailer remix challenge.
 Participants could re-edit their own trailer using supplied content from the film.

 I recently spoke with Clarke about the challenges and fun of cutting this latest iteration of such an iconic film franchise.